numpy/numpy/doc/source/reference/thread_safety.rst

 the time in low-level code will run in parallel.

-It is possible to share NumPy arrays between threads, but extreme care must be taken to avoid creating thread safety issues when mutating shared arrays.
-If two threads simultaneously read from and write to the same array, at best they will see inconsistent views of the same array data.
+It is possible to share NumPy arrays between threads, but extreme care must be taken to avoid creating thread safety issues when mutating arrays that are shared between multiple threads.
+If two threads simultaneously read from and write to the same array, they will at best produce inconsistent, racey results that are not reproducible, let alone correct.
 It is also possible to crash the Python interpreter by, for example, resizing an array while another thread is reading from it to compute a ufunc operation.

-In the future, we may add locking to ndarray to make working with shared NumPy arrays easier, but for now we suggest focusing on read-only access of arrays that are shared between threads.
+In the future, we may add locking to ndarray to make writing multithreaded algorithms using NumPy arrays safer, but for now we suggest focusing on read-only access of arrays that are shared between threads, or adding your own locking if you need to mutation and multithreading.

 Note that operations that *do not* release the GIL will see no performance gains from use of the `threading` module, and instead might be better served with